annaguo-bios/flexCausal/README.md

 est$Onestep # a list contains the estimation result from Onestep estimator

 # For either the TMLE or Onestep estimator, the output is a list that contains the following elements:
-est$TMLE$estimated_psi # the estimated average counterfactual outcome est$TMLE$lower.ci # the lower bound of the 95% confidence interval est$TMLE$upper.ci # the upper bound of the 95% confidence interval est$TMLE$EIF # the estimated efficient influence function est$TMLE$EIF.Y # the estimated efficient influence function at the tangent space associated with the outcome est$TMLE$EIF.A # the estimated efficient influence function at the tangent space associated with the treatment est$TMLE$EIF.v # the estimated efficient influence function at the tangent space associated with the rest of the variables est$TMLE$p.a1.mpA # the estimated propensity score for treatment est$TMLE$mu.next.A # the estimated sequential regression associated with variable that comes right after the treatment according to the topological ordering of the ADMG est$TMLE$EDstar # mean of the estimated efficient influence function est$TMLE$iter # iterations take for TMLE estimator to converge est$TMLE$EDstar.record # the mean of the estimated efficient influence function at each iteration
+est$TMLE$EYa # the estimated average counterfactual outcome est$TMLE$lower.ci # the lower bound of the 95% confidence interval est$TMLE$upper.ci # the upper bound of the 95% confidence interval est$TMLE$EIF # the estimated efficient influence function est$TMLE.Ya$EIF.Y # the estimated efficient influence function at the tangent space associated with the outcome est$TMLE.Ya$EIF.A # the estimated efficient influence function at the tangent space associated with the treatment est$TMLE.Ya$EIF.v # the estimated efficient influence function at the tangent space associated with the rest of the variables est$TMLE.Ya$p.a1.mpA # the estimated propensity score for treatment est$TMLE.Ya$mu.next.A # the estimated sequential regression associated with variable that comes right after the treatment according to the topological ordering of the ADMG est$TMLE.Ya$EDstar # mean of the estimated efficient influence function est$TMLE.Ya$iter # iterations take for TMLE estimator to converge est$TMLE.Ya$EDstar.record # the mean of the estimated efficient influence function at each iteration
 ```

-# 6 Functions for learning the properties of ADMG
+# 5 Functions for learning the properties of ADMG

-Apart from the `ADMGtmle()` for causal effec estimation, we also provide
+Apart from the `estADMG()` for causal effec estimation, we also provide
 functions for learning the properties of ADMG.
 The functions are
 described as follows: